a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "Have I seen you in here before?" the guy asked, his enthusiastic, flirty voice tainted only by the slightest hint of weariness.

-He was short and thin, with pock-marked cheeks and a tacky ascot.
+He was short and thin, with pock-marked cheeks and an ill-fitting, cheap sport jacket.
 A barstool fixture, for sure, and just the kind of company he needed right now.

 "Well, maybe I can buy you a drink and you can tell me a little more about yourself," the guy said, leaning close and smiling.
 "Or you can buy me a drink and see where that takes you."